George Sanders: All About Eve and beyond

 Sanders went to Italy to appear opposite Ingrid Bergman in Journey to Italy (1954).
-Back in Hollywood, he made several movies for MGM: Jupiter's Darling (1955), Moonfleet (1955), The Scarlet Coat (1955), and The King's Thief (1955) (again as Charles II).
+Back in Hollywood, he made several films for MGM: Jupiter's Darling (1955), Moonfleet (1955), The Scarlet Coat (1955), and The King's Thief (1955) (again as Charles II).

-In 1955, he was announced as hosting and occasionally appearing in The Ringmaster, a TV series about the circus.
+In 1955, Sanders was announced as hosting and occasionally appearing in The Ringmaster, a TV series about the circus.

 Sanders played the lead in Death of a Scoundrel (1956) and the TV series The George Sanders Mystery Theater (1957).

-He worked one last time with Power on Solomon and Sheba (1959); Power died during filming and was replaced by Yul Brynner.
+He worked one last time with Power on Solomon and Sheba (1959); Power died suddenly during filming and was replaced by Yul Brynner.

+In 1960, Sanders ventured into the realm of science fiction/horror, starring in Village of the Damned as a professor who is determined to teach an unusual group of white-haired, glowing-eyed children how to be human.
+The movie was groundbreaking in its use of split- and composite-screen special effects which appeared to show the children's eyes glowing in real time as they used their powers to manipulate the citizens of the village and wreak destruction.